nunocoracao/n9o.xyz/content/projects/index.md

 ---

-I always try to find time to work and learn outside of work.
-Usually most of them don't see the list of day.
-Here is a list of projects I am involved with.
+I always try to find time to work and learn something new.
+Usually, most of these _pet-projects_ don't see the light of day.
+They are, however, great opportunities to try something in the real world and learn from it.

 <table>
     <thead>